SPH73/Santorini-nail-bar/README.md

 #### Credits
-I have used the documentation and/or tutorials in [Bootstrap4](https://getbootstrap.com/docs/), [W3C](https://www.w3.org/) and [Netlify](https://www.netlify.com/docs/) in order to produce this site as well the mini-project and resume project from the Full Stack Web Development Course from Code Institute.
+I have used the documentation and/or tutorials in [Bootstrap4](https://getbootstrap.com/docs/), [W3C](https://www.w3.org/) and [Netlify](https://www.netlify.com/docs/) in order to produce this site as well the mini-project and resume project from the User Centric Front End Devleopment module in the Full Stack Web Development Course from Code Institute.

 The footer icons in the resume project I really liked and felt that they fitted the site well with small modifications to the color theme and size only.